jliu678/effective_rna_velocity_analysis/README.md

 ## 📚 Table of Contents

-💡 Click on 🧭Intro for a quick overview, 📝Blog for an intuitive walkthrough, or 🐙Git for code and math details.
+💡 **Tip: Click on 🧭Intro for a quick overview, 📝Blog for an intuitive walkthrough, or 🐙Git for code and math details.**

 | # | Title | 🧭 Intro | 📝 Blog | 🐙 GitHub |
 |--:|-------|:--------:|:--------:|:----------:|